What Is An Intelligence Analyst & What Do They Do? [Types & Responsibilities]

 Considering the incredibly vast amount of data they must sift through and analyze, automation is key — and that’s what leading threat intelligence platform Analyst1 provides.

 Analyst1 is an automated security intelligence platform that offers complete threat defense visibility.
-Created for analysts, by analysts, the platform is an all-in-one solution for threat intelligence, investigation and response.
+Created for analysts, by analysts, the platform is an all-in-one solution for threat intelligence, investigation, and response.
+If you’re wondering, “what is a threat intelligence platform?” it refers to a comprehensive tool designed to provide analysts with the capabilities for threat intelligence gathering, analysis, and response.

 In fact, the platform was created by the same cybersecurity analysts that have worked for the U.S. Department of Defense to protect government networks.